Where We Work

 Latin America

-Registered in Peru, HJFMRI is strategically positioned to support infectious disease research throughout the continent to include work being executed by its parent company, HJF.
-Currently, observational studies of sepsis in Peru, through a collaboration between HJF’s ACESO program and NAMRU-6, have been initiated to advance tools and strategies to improve sepsis outcomes in low resource settings and test molecular POC diagnostic platforms for evaluation in real-world scenarios, critical for ensuring the health of deployed US military service personnel and the global community.
+HJFMRI is strategically positioned to support infectious disease research throughout the continent to include work being executed by its parent company, HJF.
+Currently, observational studies of sepsis in Peru, through a collaboration between the HJF-supported Austere environments Consortium for Enhanced Sepsis Outcomes (ACESO) program and NAMRU-6, have been initiated to advance tools and strategies to improve sepsis outcomes in low resource settings.
+The program also tests molecular POC diagnostic platforms for evaluation in real-world scenarios, critical for ensuring the health of deployed US military service personnel and the global community.

 Southeast Asia